 Using Luspatercept in Your Practice

 So the question is: How does luspatercept affect our practice?
 Although the drug is now approved by the FDA, I think we are in the early phases of its use in practice, where we are still learning when and how to use it.
 For example, one of my patients has low‑risk disease with a low percentage of blasts and diploid cytogenetics but carries an SF3B1 mutation and has > 15% ring sideroblasts in the bone marrow.
 That patient had been treated with epoetin alfa or darbepoetin alfa for multiple months and had a high erythropoietin level in the blood but was randomized to the luspatercept arm of the MEDALIST trial.
-What is interesting about this patient, and I think it is an important point, is that the patient was not very heavily transfusion dependent, meaning that the transfusion burden was low—< 4 units in a 2‑month period.
+What is interesting about this patient, and I think it is an important point, is that the patient was not very heavily transfusion dependent, meaning that the transfusion burden was low—fewer than 4 units in a 2‑month period.
 This patient had a spectacular response to luspatercept that was sustained for multiple months.

 What we have also seen from the MEDALIST trial is that the toxicity profile of luspatercept is quite benign.
 This is not a cytotoxic compound, so we do not expect cytopenias or other major toxicities.
-Some patients may experience fatigue, in most cases mild or moderate (al grades, 26.8%; grade 3/4, 4.6%).
+Some patients may experience fatigue, in most cases mild or moderate (all grades, 26.8%; grade 3/4, 4.6%).
 Of utmost importance, we have not seen increased progression to acute myelogenous leukemia; such progression would be highly concerning with any intervention in low‑risk disease.